 There are not any gluten free beers available this year, but we do have cider.

 The Oregon Brewers Festival will offer six ciders this year.

 We have four rinse stations – two at the north trailers and two at the south trailers – that pour potable (safe for human consumption) water.
 Additionally, most of the food vendors sell bottled water.

 Is the event ADA accessible?

 Yes.
 Fencing and other crowd barriers are placed so as to provide an accessible route.
 The Pine Street concrete access lane across Waterfront Park is left open during setup and throughout the event.
 The event is located close to accessible public transportation (one block from a MAX Light Rail stop on SW 1st Ave) and an accessible route is available from the public transportation stop to the event.
 There is accessible paved parking available (at a cost) across the street from the festival grounds, with an accessible route with signage from the parking lot to the activities.
 There are ADA restrooms available in multiple locations.
 There is accessible ADA beer service available at two locations on either end of the park (four locations total).
-These areas are located on the south end between Trailers 2 and 3 and at the north end of Trailer 5; and on the north end between Trailers 7 and 8 and at the south end of Trailer 6.
-All four locations are marked with ADA access signage and offer dedicated servers who will get the attendee any beer they request from any of the five trailers on the respective section of the park.
+These areas are located on the south end between Trailers 2 and 3 and at the north end of Trailer 4; and on the north end between Trailers 6 and 7 and at the south end of Trailer 5.
+All locations are marked with ADA access signage and offer dedicated servers who will get the attendee any beer they request from any of the four trailers on the respective section of the park.
 Food and other beverage options are located on an accessible route, with all self-service items available from a seated position.
 Accessible tables provide knee space: tables are a minimum of 27″ high, 30″ wide and 19″ deep, with tabletops no higher than 34″.
 Companion seating is available in the same area.